wp-plugins/wpsso/readme.txt

 == Upgrade Notice ==

+= 2.6.1 =

+Release of the WPSSO Social Sharing Buttons (SSB) v1.0 extension plugin for WPSSO.

 = 2.6 =

 Added a new 'Licenses' settings page to allow for future plugin extensions, and renamed the 'Network' multisite settings page to 'Advanced'.